 For this, the legal basis is Article 6 sec.
 1 sent.
-1 lit. b GDPR, and for our legitimate interest in optimizing our solutions and preventing fraud, Article 6 sec.
+1 lit. b GDPR, and for our legitimate interest in optimizing our services and preventing fraud, Article 6 sec.
 1 sent.
 1 lit. f GDPR.

-Your personal account registration data is, in the absence of exceptions within the specific solutions mentioned, retained for as long as your account is used.
+Your personal account registration data is, in the absence of exceptions within the specific services mentioned, retained for as long as your account is used.
 Non-activity is defined at a minimum of three years, to facilitate ease-of-return for account holders.
 Content and communications, associated with submissions, reviews or decisions made by an account holder is held for a period of 12 months following final decision before being stored within long term limited-access archiving.
-Content may be engaged in relation to the solutions provided and in the interests of the integrity of published material.
+Content may be engaged in relation to the services provided and in the interests of the integrity of published material.
 Such a decision will be made under the oversight of the Springer Nature Research Integrity Group.
-The need for legal actions within the solutions or payment problems can lead to a longer retention of your personal data.
+The need for legal actions within the services or payment problems can lead to a longer retention of your personal data.